ronutu/seismic-map/README.md

-# Seismic map of Bucharest website
+# Seismic map of Bucharest
 **Winner of the HackTheNews 2023 Hackathon, held by Softbinator, for the most technical solution.**

 **Description**:\